-In its effort to mollify innocent victims of violent crimes, the Alabama Crime Victims' Compensation Commission (ACVCC) lessens the financial burden so that individuals can begin to rebuild their lives and restore order.
-The Alabama Legislature passed the Alabama Crime Victims' Compensation Commission Act June 1, 1984.
-The ACVCC provides the only substantial financial compensation to victims for expenses for personal injuries, including medical, funeral, counseling bills, lost wages, and emergency funds.
+In its wisdom, The Alabama Legislature passed the Alabama Crime Victims' Compensation Commission Act June 1, 1984.
+The ACVCC provides the only substantial financial compensation to victims for expenses for personal injuries, including medical, funeral, counseling bills, lost wages, moving expenses, prescriptions, and emergency funds.
 All applications must meet eligibility criteria before compensation can be awarded.